Heat-based circuits using quantum rectification: Results

 which is the population of L and R within the Markov approximation.
 Since Fig.~\ref{figure4}(b) is a log plot, thermal states will be points along a line.
 Harmonic oscillator M1 does indeed overlap with the thermal state of L. Harmonic oscillator M2 is clearly cold, but the state is not a thermal state.
-For M1 to get cold in the long time limit, diode D3 needs to close i.e. be driven into the ground state $\ket{0_{D3}}$.
+For M2 to get cold in the long time limit, diode D3 needs to close i.e. be driven into the ground state $|0_{D3}\rangle$.
 This can either be done by the cold right bath or through the decoherence rate $\gamma_{\text{dec}}$.
 To test the importance of $\gamma_{\text{dec}}$, we plot the effective temperatures as a function of $\gamma_{\text{dec}}$ for three different values of $\delta \omega$ in Fig.~\ref{figure4}(c).
 Clearly, decay through $\gamma_{\text{dec}}$ is important for M2 to be cold.
 However, for larger $\gamma_{\text{dec}}$, the effective temperature of M1 decreases due to decay.
 Since the states of M1 and M2 are not necessarily thermal, it is interesting to look at the fidelity between the relevant pairs of states.
-The fidelity between two density matrices is
+For this, we define the fidelities